0x4f53/subs/readme.md

 # subs

-Grab valid subdomains from files!
+Grab valid domains and subdomains from files, split them if they're fused and more - straight from the command-line!
+This is a command-line utility written in Golang as a proof-of-concept for the [textsubs package](https://github.com/0x4f53/textsubs).

 ### Installation
 ##### Linux and macOS

-Simply run the `./install.sh` script (don't got the time to put this shit on package managers)
+Simply run the `./install.sh` script (don't have the time to put this on package managers)

 ```bash
 chmod +x install.sh